-Mert Kosan successfully passed her MAE today on "Interpretable Representation Learning for Attributed Graphs".
+Mert Kosan successfully passed his MAE today on "Interpretable Representation Learning for Attributed Graphs".

 Committee: Ambuj Singh (Chair), Xifeng Yan, Francesco Bullo

 Graph data are effective for showing relationships between entities in a variety of domains including but not limited to communication, social, and interaction networks.
 Representation learning makes graph data easier to use for graph-level tasks such as classification and event detection.
 Furthermore, explainable models are essential for detecting patterns in the data.

 During the talk, I will motivate why graphs and representation learning are useful for machine learning, and why we should work on interpretable models.
 Then, I will review the recent literature around graph representation learning, interpretable models, and inductive-transductive tradeoff along with their related applications including our ongoing work; event detection of dynamic graphs and important node detection for graph classification using bilevel optimization.
 I will also talk about how machine learning can be adapted to decision making under uncertainty.
 Lastly, I will discuss future research directions.